GTK-teaching/Intro-to-R/setup.md

 > You need to use `sudo` for this command because installing software using apt requires administrator privileges.
 You will be prompted for an administrator (privileged) password.
 {: .linux}

-## Install RStudio if needed
+## Install RStudio

 You can use R by itself, or you can use RStudio, an integrated environment for R programming.
+We highly recommend using RStudio!
 To install RStudio go to [The RStudio web site][rstudio]and follow the instructions.

-**R should already be installed on your computer in the laboratory.
-To confirm, please try running RStudio from the Ubuntu launcher**

-## Both R and RStudio run on all platforms (Windows, MacOSX, and Linux).

 {% include links.md %}
+{% include site-links.md %}